OSVVM/OSVVM-Scripts/README.rst

 As a plain text file, this is not browsable, however, when converted to an html file it is.
 OSVVM gives you the option to create either html (default) or plain text.
+In the html report, any place there is a triangle preceding text, pressing on the triangle will rotate it and either hide or reveal additional information.

 :numref:`Figure {number} shows the {name} <SimTranscriptFig>`